 How Much Does a UK Child Visitor Visa Cost in 2026?

-The UK child visitor visa fee is £127 for a 6-month visa in 2026.
-There is no reduced fee for children under 5—all applicants pay the same rate regardless of age.
+From 8 April 2026, the UK child visitor visa costs £135 for a 6-month visa (up from £127).
+There is no reduced fee for children under 5 — all applicants pay the same rate regardless of age.
 Longer-term visitor visas (2, 5, or 10 years) are available at higher fees but still allow maximum stays of 6 months per visit.

 A common misconception is that UK visa fees for children under 5 are reduced or waived.
-This is not the case—the Home Office charges identical fees for children and adults.
-For families with multiple children, this can represent a significant expense when planning UK visits.
+This is not the case — the Home Office charges identical fees for children and adults.
+For families with multiple children, this represents a significant expense when planning UK visits.

 What is a C-Visit Child Accompanied Visa?